Observation of an Optical Spring in a Robustly Controlled Signal-Recycled Michelson Interferometer: Introduction

-Recent advancements have further demonstrated improved optical spring performance.
-Otabe \textit{et al.} introduced a nonlinear crystal within an optical cavity under phase-mismatched conditions and observed a variation in the optical spring constant mediated by the optical Kerr effect \cite{otabe2024}.
-Additionally, Liu \textit{et al.} implemented an intracavity OPA under phase-matched conditions using a suspended membrane and demonstrated measurable changes in the optical spring constant \cite{Liu:25}.
-Despite these successful demonstrations, incorporating an OPA crystal into a high-power cavity environment introduces significant thermal management challenges \cite{OtabePT}.
-Furthermore, our prior studies have indicated that optical spring enhancement is more effectively achieved in interferometer configurations without arm cavities, owing to the reduced influence of phase delay within the interferometer \cite{Somiya2023}.
-Therefore, further enhancement of optical spring performance necessitates implementing the intracavity OPA within the signal-recycling cavity itself.
+More recently, improvements in optical spring performance have been demonstrated.
+Otabe \textit{et al.} introduced a nonlinear crystal for OPA into an optical cavity operated under phase-mismatched conditions, observing variations in the optical spring constant mediated by the optical Kerr effect \cite{otabe2024}.
+Liu \textit{et al.} implemented an intracavity OPA under phase-matched conditions using a suspended membrane, demonstrating measurable changes in the optical spring constant \cite{Liu:25}.
+Despite these successful demonstrations, incorporating an OPA crystal into a high-power cavity environment poses significant thermal management challenges \cite{OtabePT}.
+Furthermore, our previous research has shown that optical spring enhancement due to intracavity signal amplification becomes more pronounced in interferometer configurations without arm cavities, owing to their reduced internal phase delay \cite{somiya2016}.
+Thus, signal-recycled interferometers without arm cavities offer a particularly suitable platform for implementing optical parametric amplification.
+The phase delay introduced by arm cavities could be mitigated by employing an additional signal-recycling mirror (SRM) that forms a critically coupled cavity with the input mirrors \cite{WLC}.
+An OPA could be inserted between the additional mirror and the main SRM.
+Such a scheme introduces further complexity into the control system but remains an option for increasing the circulating power.

-Observing an optical spring in interferometer configurations without arm cavities has presented significant challenges.
-The GEO600 gravitational-wave detector employs such a configuration.
-During the mid-2000s, GEO600 achieved notable sensitivity at frequencies as low as tens of Hertz and extensively investigated optical spring effects; however, these effects remained undetectable \cite{GEO_OS_attempt}.
-The current experiment reports the first successful detection of an optical spring using a bare signal-recycled Michelson interferometer configuration, marking a significant advancement toward the practical implementation of intracavity OPA-based techniques in future gravitational-wave detectors.